Nordgaren/stealth-win/README.md

 stealth-win = {path="../stealth-win"}
 ```

 You can then edit the config and embed any strings you would like into the PE resource, or change the padding size, etc.
-The build config is protected by `git update-index --skipworktree`, so your changes won't show up to that file!
-If you
+The build_config file is protected by a git feature that ignores changes to a file, so you can still contribute definitions,
-need to add something to the config while contributing, you can use
-`git update-index --no-skipworktree ./build_src/build_config.rs` to remove this flag.
-Just make sure to put it back when
-you are done!
+and change the config file!

 #### Environment Variables
 STEALTH_NO_BUILD_SCRIPT